• Free shipping on all orders

 7. Dog Whimpering/Whining Sounds

 Whimpering often goes hand-in-hand with yelping.
-Many dogs will yelp the instant that an injury occurs, then switch to whining to indicate their ongoing pain.
+Many dogs will yelp the instant an injury occurs, then switch to whining to indicate their ongoing pain.
 They may also whimper if they’re in pain due to illness.

 However, dogs will also whimper for reasons other than physical discomfort.
 Many whimper if they’re scared or anxious, and it’s not an uncommon sound in a vet’s office.